TimiBee/Clock-flips/README.md

 The index.html and readme files are in the root folder, alongside the screenshot included in the readme.

-The assets folder contains the CSS and JavaScript files, all images and icons used, in their respective folders.
+The assets folder contains the CSS, SCSS and JavaScript files, all images and icons used, in their respective folders.

 ## Customization Guide